mvriel/phpDocumentor2/docs/manual/for-developers/specifications/phpdocumentor-ast.rst

     An example can be `package`, where each index item represents a package.

 `count`="<integer>"class
-    If this index item represents a collection of other items than this attribute may be present indicating how many sub-items are present in the PDAST.
+    If this index item represents a collection of other items then this attribute may be present indicating how many sub-items are present in the PDAST.
     An example of this may be an index of type `marker`, where the 'count'